 More expensive than other models

 - Includes Orange Flag

 - Made in the USA

 - LEDs burn 100 hours on 3 AA batteries (included); 10,000+ hours lamp life

 - Uses 3 AAA batteries

 The YakAttack VISIpole comes complete with a fiberglass mast and a floating base.
-The mast’s full height is 4’6”, which means you will truly be visible from 360 degrees.
+The mast’s full height is 4’6”, meaning you will be visible from 360 degrees.
 If you don’t need 360-degree visibility, you can use the flag to dilute the light, keeping bugs at bay.

 The YakAttack VISIpole is designed to fit the GearTrac, which is YakAttack’s track mounting system.
-If you are set up for this, then it’s easy to attach the light anywhere on the track that works best for you.
-The VISIpole is compatible with other track systems although it may require an adapter.
+If you are set up for this, attaching the light anywhere on the track that works best for you is easy.
+The VISIpole is compatible with other track systems, although it may require an adapter.

 Highly visible at 4’6” tall